DeepakCSGO23/Auto-Image-Path-Updater-VSCode-Extension/README.md

 ## Donations

-If you find Auto Path Renamer helpful and would like to support its continued development, consider making a donation.
+If you find Auto Image Path Updater helpful and would like to support its continued development, consider making a donation.
 Your contributions help us maintain and improve the project!

 [Donate Here ❤️](https://buymeacoffee.com/deepakkn)